MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_registerfortargetevents.md

+#### - allTargets

+Indicates, when nonzero, that the value in <i>discoveredPortWWN</i> will be ignored, and the callback will be called for events associated with all current and future discovered targets.
+If this member is 0, only events associated with the target specified by <i>discoveredPortWWN</i> will be reported.

+#### - callbackHandle

+Contains an opaque identifier that the user must pass to <a href="..\hbaapi\nf-hbaapi-hba_removecallback.md">HBA_RemoveCallback</a> to de-register the callback routine.

-#### - userData
+#### - discoveredPortWWN

-Pointer to a buffer that is passed to the callback routine with each event.
-This data correlates the event with the source of the event registration.
+Contains a 64-bit WWN that uniquely identifies the remote HBA port from which target events are reported.

 #### - handle